dwarfered/azure-icons-for-drawio/README.md

 `.components\`

-No license restriction.
+No license restrictions.

+## Icons

-## Azure Architecture Icons
+- Azure Architecture Icons
+- Microsoft 365 Architecture Icons

 ### Terms
 Microsoft permits the use of these icons in architectural diagrams, training materials, or documentation.